-IV.
-3 Measurement of the Pressure Developed from the Detonation of Solid Fuels
+4.3 Measurement of the pressure developed from the detonation of solid fuels

-With the quartz blast sensor positioned at a distance of 13 inches away from the origin of the blast, the peak side-on overpressures developed from the detonation of 30 mg H2O sealed in the DSC pan, 100 mg Cu + 30 mg H2O sealed in the DSC pan, and 80 mg Ti + 30 mg H2O sealed in the DSC pan were 0.8 PSIg, 1.3 PSIg, and 2.0 PSIg, respectively.
-The pressure developed by the solid fuels was low compared to that of an internal combustion engine, 735 PSIg [37] and high explosives, 7.35 X10 PSIg [38-39].
+With the quartz blast sensor positioned at a distance of 33 cm away from the origin of the blast, the peak side-on overpressures developed from the detonation of 30 mg H2O sealed in the DSC pan, 100 mg Cu + 30 mg H2O sealed in the DSC pan, and 80 mg Ti + 30 mg H2O sealed in the DSC pan were 0.8 PSIg, 1.3 PSIg, and 2.0 PSIg, respectively.
+The pressure developed by the solid fuels was low compared to that of an internal combustion engine, 735 PSIg [37] and high explosives, $7.35 \times 10^5$ PSIg [38, 39].
 Thus, the energy of the blast in the form of pressure-volume work is very low.
-This is consistent with the observation that the solid fuel plasma formed by the ignition event is essentially fully ionized comprising a blackbody of 5500-6000 K. The power is essentially all in the form of visible radiation.
+This is consistent with the observation that the solid fuel plasma formed during a phase of the ignition event was essentially fully ionized.
+The blackbody temperature was observed to be up to 5500-6000 K. The power was essentially all in the form of radiation.

-IV.4 Balmer $\alpha$ Line Broadening Measurements
+4.4 Balmer $\alpha$ line broadening measurements

-The high resolution, visible spectra in the spectral region of the H Balmer $\alpha$ line measured using the Jobin Yvon Horiba 1250 M spectrometer with 20 $\mu m$ slits is shown in Figures 13A-B. The full width half maximum (FWHM) of the 632.8 nm HeNe laser line was 0.07 Å that confirmed the high spectral resolution.
-In contrast, the FWHM of the Balmer $\alpha$ line from the emission of the ignited solid fuel 100 mg Cu + 30 mg H2O sealed in the DSC pan was massively broadened, and the line was shifted by +1.1 Å. The Voigt-fit to the spectral profile gave FWHM of 22.6 Å broadening that is far too excessive to comprise a significant Doppler [8-27] or pressure broadening contribution [40].
-An electron density of 4 X $10^{23}$ /m was determined from the Stark broadening using the formula of Gigosos et al. [41] with the corresponding full width half area of 14 Å. The plasma was almost completely ionized at the blackbody temperature of 6000 K. The Balmer $\alpha$ line width from the emission of the ignited solid fuel 80 mg Ti + 30 mg H2O sealed in the DSC pan could not be measured due to the excessive width, significantly greater than 24 Å, corresponding to a 100% ionized plasma at a blackbody temperature of at least 5000 K.
+The high resolution, visible spectra in the spectral region of the H Balmer $\alpha$ line measured using the Jobin Yvon Horiba 1250 M spectrometer with 20 μm slits is shown in Figures 13(A) and (B).
+The full width half maximum (FWHM) of the 632.8 nm HeNe laser line was 0.07 Å that confirmed the high spectral resolution.
+In contrast, the FWHM of the Balmer $\alpha$ line from the emission of the ignited solid fuel 100 mg Cu + 30 mg H2O sealed in the DSC pan under atmospheric argon was massively broadened, and the line was shifted by +1.2 Å. The Voigt-fit to the spectral profile gave FWHM of 22.6 Å broadening that is far too excessive to comprise a significant Doppler [8-27] or pressure broadening contribution [40].
+An electron density of $4 \times 10^{23}$ /m was determined from the Stark broadening using the formula of Gigosos et al. [41] with the corresponding full width half area of 14 Å. During a phase of the ignition event, the plasma was almost completely ionized.
+The plasma developed a blackbody temperature of up to about 6000 K. The Balmer $\alpha$ line width from the emission of the ignited solid fuel 80 mg Ti + 30 mg H2O sealed in the DSC pan could not be measured due to the excessive width, significantly greater than 24 Å, corresponding to a highly ionized plasma.
+The blackbody temperature was observed to be at least 5000 K.